 Model validation followed standard practices in the field.
 We tested all mathematical functions in the model to ensure they were consistent with the report (and supplemental Appendix materials).
-We also conducted sensitivity analyses with specific input values (e.g., all set to zero, or all set to 1, etc.) to ensure the model was producing findings consistent with expectations.
-Further,
+We also conducted sensitivity analyses with specific input values (e.g., all set to 0, or all set to 1, etc.) to ensure the model was producing findings consistent with expectations.
+Further, independent modelers tested the mathematical functions in the model as well as the specific inputs and corresponding outputs.
+We shared the model with AveXis for external verification.
+Biogen chose not to receive the model.